-ACT’s plan to protect freedom of expression
+ACT’s plan to protect freedom of expression, especially in universities

 Freedom of expression is the basis of all freedoms.
 It has an inherent value.
 We each experience life in a unique way and should be free to share that experience with others.
 It also has a practical value.
 Feminists or anti-Springbok tour protestors alike would not have been as successful as they were without having the ability to make unpopular statements.

 Unfortunately, there is a growing danger of taxpayer-funded universities abusing their health and safety obligations in order to ‘deplatform’ speakers and shut down free speech on campus.
 Massey University, for example, has recently cancelled Don Brash and Feminism 2020 events and taken down pro-Hong Kong democracy posters.